ingmbioinfo/combiroc/README.md

 The CombiROC approach was first released as a Shiny Application which is still available at [combiroc.eu](http://combiroc.eu/) but it has limited features as well as low computational power and is __not further maintained__.
 If you need to cite the web-app please refer to [**Mazzara et al.** Scientific Reports 2017](https://www.nature.com/articles/srep45477) and [**Bombaci & Rossi**, Methods Mol Biol 2019](https://link.springer.com/protocol/10.1007/978-1-4939-9164-8_16).

-For full capabilities and customized analyses **we suggest to use the R package** instead.
-You can install the combiroc package from  [CRAN](https://CRAN.R-project.org/package=combiroc) or, for all new and improved workflow features, the latest development version from this repo (see below).
+For full capabilities and customized analyses **we suggest to use the R package** and not the Shiny app version.
+You can install the combiroc package from  [CRAN](https://CRAN.R-project.org/package=combiroc) or the latest development version from this repo (see below).

 If you are using the combiroc **package** in your research, please cite our **_"Less is more"_ bioRxiv preprint**: [**Ferrari et al.** *Combiroc: when 'less is more' in bulk and single cell marker signatures*. bioRxiv 2022.01.17.476603; doi: https://doi.org/10.1101/2022.01.17.476603](https://www.biorxiv.org/content/10.1101/2022.01.17.476603v2)